raspberrypilearning/sense-hat-random-sparkles/en/step_7.md

 + Can you make the sparkles appear in pastel colours?
 (Hint: You normally pick colour variable values within the range of 0 to 255.
 Reduce the range and see what happens.)

 - Try fixing one of the colour values to 0, and see what happens.

+- Try making the sparkles disappear in a style of your choosing.